 Snowdonia National Park is home to some of the UK’s biggest mountains, a rugged and exciting landscape that always leaves one yearning for more.
-Our Top 10 Snowdonia Walks is a blend of hiking (and running) trail routes that vary widely in technical ability, difficulty and, most importantly, the actual experiences.
+Our Top 10 Snowdonia Walks in 2020 is a blend of hiking (and running) trail routes that vary widely in technical ability, difficulty and, most importantly, the actual experiences.

 Any Top 10 Snowdonia Walks list wouldn’t be complete without a trip to the highest summit itself, but you may be surprised to find the Welsh giant only makes number 10 on our favourites list.
 We’ve included a number of less well known, off the beaten track locations that we genuinely visit repeatedly because they’re simply amazing places to feel alive.

 Compiling a list like this is of course subjective, totally dependent on individual expectations.
 We generally enjoy hiking pretty fast, running, scrambling and seeing lots of varied trails so this compilation reflects that, although we’ve also included a couple of locations we love visiting for relaxed days out with friends.

 So, counting down from ten, here’s our Top 10 Snowdonia Walks for 2020…

 We couldn’t not include Snowdon itself, but the question was which route to take.
 After much discussion we agreed the most all round good fun route to go up is via the Watkin Path and descending via the Rhyd Ddu path.

 This route begins low in the valleys, wandering through some truly enchanting forest and waterfalls before reaching the quarry area where time seems to stand still.
 The top of the Watkin is a steep slog, just to make sure the summit feels truly worth the efforts needed.

 We love descending the Rhyd Ddu path, it’s an amazing blend of risk, technical sections and flat out trail that just flows together seamlessly.
 The only thing that stops us running is the views…